JuliaDiff/ChainRules.jl/docs/src/index.md

     The pullback returns one `∂arg` per `arg` to the original function, plus one for the fields of the function itself (explained below).

 !!! terminology
-    Sometimes _perturbation_, _seed_, and _sensitivity_ will be used interchangeably, depending on task/subfield (sensitivity analysis and perturbation theory are apparently very big on just calling everything _sensitivity_ or _perturbation_ respectively.)
+    Sometimes _perturbation_, _seed_, and even _sensitivity_ will be used interchangeably.
+    They are not generally synonymous, and ChainRules shouldn't mix them up.
+    One must be careful when reading literature.
     At the end of the day, they are all _wiggles_ or _wobbles_.

 ### Self derivative `Δself`, `∂self`, `s̄elf`, `ṡelf` etc.